-Applicable percentage ownership is based on 61,914,185 shares of common stock outstanding at April 30, 2012, assuming automatic conversion of our convertible preferred stock into common stock.
-In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares of common stock subject to options held by the person that are currently exercisable or exercisable within 60 days of April 30, 2012.
+Applicable percentage ownership prior to this offering is based on 61,940,831 shares of common stock outstanding at June 30, 2012, assuming automatic conversion of our convertible preferred stock into common stock.
+Applicable percentage ownership after this offering is based on 66,693,040 shares of common stock outstanding at June 30, 2012, after giving effect to the issuance of 4,687,259 shares of our common stock and the exercise of 64,950 shares of our common stock that we expect to be sold in this offering by certain selling stockholders upon the exercise of vested options at the closing of this offering.
+In computing the number of shares of common stock subject to options held by the person that are currently exercisable or exercisable within 60 days of June 30, 2012.
 However, we did not deem such shares outstanding for the purpose of computing the percentage ownership of any other person.